Filozoff/BlogArticles/Article002/article002.md

 ## Conclusion

 Setting up accessibility identifiers with custom SwiftUI components can be flexible without introducing an additional element to the `View`s constructor.
-SwiftUI provides an API that allows composing identifiers with the same feel as modifying a `View` with padding, background, and foreground color.
+SwiftUI provides an API that allows composing identifiers with the same ergonomics as modifying a `View` with padding, background, and foreground color.

 Although the solution above is flexible, bear in mind to build the identifier tree with caution, to prevent introducing frequent changes which may break the UI tests.